 He married Catherine McLachlan who was a merino mill worker in September 1882 in Greenock.
 William was an apprentice plumber.
 Catherine lived at Tobago St, Greenock.
 His own brother George (unfortunately also born in Ireland) married her sister Mary Ann Beaton McLachlan!
 Mary Ann herself witnessed William and Catherine’s wedding.
 William could write his own name as he signed several registrations.

 William and Catherine must have lived somewhere in Greenock at first.
 William may have been working on a ship at this time or he may have worked on fitting and fixing plumbing on ships.
 The children born between 1882 and 1886 were born at Greenock.
 I have not located William on the Valuation Rolls, however.
 His brother George was living in Greenock between 1892 and 1902, deduced from the same source.

 At some stage William was a ship’s plumber on a ship at sea.
+This is family history passed down by daughter Mary (Gran) and there are mementoes of it.
 He sent home or brought home a tourist folder of places in Vancouver and Victoria and I am told he brought back a pair of Japanese or Chinese vases.
 Mervyn Douglas may have one of these now.
 It seems, then, that his voyage was a considerable one.
-Perhaps this helped inspire his eldest son to travel.
+Perhaps this helped inspire his eldest son, Willie, to travel.
 I believe he travelled on the SS Valetta.